 Adopt a science-based approach to on-going management.
 This includes annual surveys and koala monitoring to measure the effectiveness of the conservation areas and predator control programs.
 Collaboration with universities and organisations to provide research opportunities, gain knowledge and improve performance.

-The Lendlease proposal includes 35 actions designed to increase habitat and mitigate risks so that local koalas can thrive and reconnect populations that inhabit the Nepean and Georges rivers.
-Learn more about the 35 actions in our Koala Conservation Plan.
+Our Koala Conservation Plan includes 35 actions designed to increase habitat and mitigate risks so that local koalas can thrive and reconnect populations that inhabit the Nepean and Georges rivers.

 In preparing the Koala Conservation Plan and Gilead proposal Lendlease has followed recommendations and expert advice by the NSW Government and Chief Scientist & Engineer.
 Our proposal meets or exceeds all 31 principles for koala protection outlined by the NSW Chief Scientist & Engineer (May 2021).
 Click here for our response.